Overview

 Limitations of AI models for Copilot Chat

-• If you want to use the skills listed in the table above, on the GitHub website, you must use the gpt-4o model.
+- If you want to use the skills listed in the table above, on the GitHub website, only the GPT 4o and Claude 3.5 Sonnet models are supported.

 Changing your AI model